Raphhh/puppy/README.md

 $ composer create-project raphhh/puppy path/to/my/project
 ```

+## Add services

+Edit the file public/index.php and add services with the method FrontController::addServices(string $name, Container $service).

+### What is a service?

+A service is a class which will be present in all your controllers.

+by default, Puppy add two services:
+ * request
+ * router

+You can add any service you want, like for example a templating library.

 ## Add controllers

 Edit the file public/index.php and add controllers with the method FrontController::addController(string $pattern, callable $controller).